Otto – Der Film

 Otto – Der Film (German: Otto, the movie) is a West German comedy film from 1985, starring Otto Waalkes.
-With 14.5 million sold tickets it's among the most successful German movies.It was shot at the Spandau Studios in West Berlin, with sets designed by the art director Hans Jürgen Kiebach.
+With 14.5 million sold tickets it is among the most successful German movies.

+It was shot at the Spandau Studios in West Berlin, with sets designed by the art director Hans Jürgen Kiebach.
 Location shooting took place around Hamburg.

 Plot

 The film starts with debris floating in the middle of the ocean, including a toilet seat, through which Otto emerges and begins to relate how he has gotten to be in this situation.

 Otto, a young East Frisian country boy, comes to the big city to make his fortune.
 Unfortunately, his naivety nearly ruins everything from the start as he falls victim to a loan shark—conveniently going under the name of "Shark"—from whom he borrows the capital to start his own forwarding business; the resulting debt of 9,876 DM and 50 Pfennig becomes a constant object of worry and temptation for Otto throughout the film.

-During one of his earlier attempts to make money, Otto inadvertently saves the life of Silvia von Kohlen und Reibach, the young heiress of an enormously wealthy family.
+During one of his earlier attempts to make money, Otto inadvertently saves the life of Silvia von Kohlen und Reibach, the young prospective heiress of an enormous family fortune.
 Otto is introduced to the Kohlen und Reibachs to receive their gratitude, but Otto is quick to note that he could use their wealth to pay back his debt.
 But every chance he gets slips through his fingers, either owing to the callings of his conscience (such as when he attempts to shoot a hare for a reward which matches his debts exactly) or by dumb luck (when the wine he receives from the Kohlen und Reibachs turns out to be quite valuable, but only after a wine lover has consumed a considerable quantity of it).

-Silvia and Otto also find themselves drawn to each other, but their main obstacle against their getting together is Silvia's stern mother, Konsulin ("Consul") von Kohlen und Reibach, who wishes her daughter to marry befitting to her status and who has selected a prospective candidate named Ernesto, a handsome South American millionaire.
+Silvia and Otto also find themselves drawn to each other, but their main obstacle against their getting together is Silvia's stern mother, Konsulin ("Consul") von Kohlen und Reibach, who wishes her daughter to marry someone from their social class.
+She has already identified a suitable candidate in Ernesto, a handsome South American millionaire.